Event Recaps

 Shadows Arts & Crafts Fair

-Once you've "shopped 'til you dropped," you can head down Main Street to enjoy the first day's festivities of the World Championship Gumbo Cookoff hosted by the Greater Iberia Chamber of Commerce!
+Once they "shopped 'til you dropped," attendees headed down Main Street to enjoy the first day's festivities of the World Championship Gumbo Cookoff hosted by the Greater Iberia Chamber of Commerce!
+Funds raised from this event will be used for the continued preservation and maintenance of the Shadows.

 Farm Fest

-Balloon animals are back and better this year!
+Balloon animals were back and better!

 Cultivating Soul: The Black Farming Experience in New Iberia